 Brownie Cookies with M&M's

-I’m on a cookie kick, folks.
-After doing some experimenting, I have these pretty brownie cookies.
-I love the shiny, crinkled top that resembles the brownie.
-There’s something about it, whether it’s on a cookie or a brownie gives me great satisfaction.
+I'm on a cookie recipe kick, folks.
+After doing some experimenting, I have this brownie cookies recipe to share with you.
+I love the shiny, crinkled top that resembles homemade brownies.
+There's something about it, whether it's on a cookie or a brownie gives me great satisfaction.

-I’ve been heating these cookies up in the microwave for about 20 seconds before taking them down.
-I’m a cookies fresh out of the oven girl, so this is my solution.
+I've been heating these cookies up in the microwave for about 20 seconds before taking them down.
+I'm a cookie fresh out of the oven girl, so this is my solution.
 It does the job.
-It satisfies my needs of a soft and gooey cookie too.
+It satisfies my need for a soft and gooey chocolate cookie too.
 I also love dipping them in a cup of hot coffee or cocoa.

 The hubby, who is my complete opposite, will just take them down.
 They don't need to be warmed or dipped.
 He just needs a glass of milk to wash them down.
 If he wants to get fancy with it, he'll make it chocolate milk.
 I can almost guarantee if I like something one way, he'll like it the complete opposite.
 Somehow we can make it work, pretty smoothly I might add.
 Maybe it's because we've been together for so long that we've learned to just pick our battles.
 I don't know.

-- Preheat oven to 325 degrees.
-Line 2 baking pans with parchment paper.
+- Preheat oven to 325 degrees F. Line 2 baking pans with parchment paper.